Frank Kimmel: ARCA

 Kimmel's first ARCA start was in 1990.
-His first full season was 1992, driving the #02 Indiana Steel Co.
+His first full season was 1992, driving the No. 02 Indiana Steel Co.
 Pontiac for Wallace Racing.
 Kimmel was consistent and was able to claim Rookie of the Year honors.
 Kimmel joined Shirley Racing in 1993, still driving in the No. 02.
 Kimmel won his first race at Toledo Speedway in 1994 en route to finishing second in the points that year.

 Kimmel would join Steve Rauch Racing in 1996 on a part-time schedule and transitioned from the No. 02 to the No. 46.
 Despite being part-time that year, Kimmel won three races and finished eighth in the points.
 He would return to full-time in 1997 in the No. 46, winning one race en route to finishing second in the points.

 In 1998, Kimmel joined Clement Racing, driving the No. 46 Advance Auto Parts Chevrolet.
 Kimmel found immediate success, winning nine races en route to his first ARCA championship.
 After finishing second in the points in 1999, Kimmel won eight championships in a row (2000–2007).
 During this streak, Kimmel broke Iggy Katona's record for the most championships in ARCA Series history.
 He became the first ever ARCA Racing Series driver to be assigned a seat in the IROC (International Race of Champions) Series in 2006.

 In 2006, the crew chief on Kimmel's team was his brother, Bill Kimmel Jr.

 In 2008, Kimmel left Clement Racing after ten seasons, where he won 63 races and nine championships.
 Kimmel would form his own team with his brother Bill, known as Kimmel Racing in the No. 44.
 The team initially ran a Dodge with the support of Cunningham Motorsport and sponsorship from Riverside Auto at Daytona before joining forces with Ford Racing for the remainder of 2008.